-1. General Requirements

-A. Assessments, Service, and Treatment Plans are conducted by an individual within their scope of practice (e.g. Behavioral Health Professionals (BHPs),
+- 1. General Requirements - A. Assessments, Service, and Treatment Plans are conducted by an individual within their scope of practice (e.g. Behavioral Health Professionals (BHPs), Behavioral Health Technicians (BHTs) and under the appropriate oversight or supervision, as applicable

-- Behavioral Health Technicians (BHTs) and under the appropriate oversight or supervision, as applicable. - B. Incorporate the concept of a "team" established for each member receiving behavioral health service, - a.
+- B. Incorporate the concept of a "team" established for each member receiving behavioral health service. - a.
 The team is based on member/Health Care Decision Maker (HCDM) choice, - b.
-The team does not require a minimum number of participants and can consist of whoever is identified by the member/HCDM, - C. Utilize Service Plan Rights Acknowledgement Template to indicate agreement or disagreement with the service plan and awareness of the right to appeal if not in agreement with the service plan. - D. The outpatient provider of behavioral health services is responsible for maintaining all behavioral health assessments within the medical record, and for ensuring periodic assessment updates are completed to meet the changing behavioral health needs for members who continue to receive behavioral health services. - E. If an assessment was completed by another provider or prior to outpatient treatment, the provider must review, update and document member's assessment information per A.A.C.
-R9-10-1011 - F. All providers shall maintain an immediately accessible copy of the member's assessment (see AMPM Policy 940) - 2.
-The Assessment, Service, and Treatment Plan are included in the medical record in accordance with AMPM Policy 940, - 3.
-Behavioral Health Assessments, Service, and Treatment Plans are updated at minimum once annually or more often as needed based on clinical necessity and/or upon significant life events including but not limited to: - i.
+The team does not require a minimum number of participants and can consist of whoever is identified by the member/HCDM, - C. Utilize Service Plan Rights Acknowledgement Template to indicate agreement or disagreement with the service plan and awareness of the right to appeal if not in agreement with the service plan. - 2.
+The health home provider serves as the primary responsible entity for coordination of all primary, physical and/or behavioral health services and supports to deliver and/or arrange whole person care. - 3.
+Behavioral health providers outside of the Health Home may complete assessment, service, and treatment planning to support timely access to medically necessary behavioral health services, as allowed under licensure (A.A.C.
+R9 et.
+Seq.) and specified in ACOM Policy 417. - a) Should a behavioral health provider outside the Health Home complete any type of Behavioral Health Assessment, the behavioral health provider will communicate with the Health Home regarding assessment findings within 30 days of the first date of service.
+In situations when a specific assessment is duplicated, the results of such assessments will be discussed collaboratively to address clinical implications for treatment needs.
+Differences will be addressed within the CFT participation from both the Health Home and Behavioral Health Provider outside of the Health Home. - b) Behavioral health providers will supply completed Assessment, Service, and Treatment Plan documentation to the health home for inclusion in the member's medical record. - 4.
+The Assessment, Service, and Treatment Plan are included in the medical record in accordance with AMPM Policy 940, - 5.
+Behavioral Health Assessments, service, and Treatment Plans are updated at minimum once annually or more often as needed based on clinical necessity and/or upon significant life events including but not limited to: - i.
 Moving, - ii.
 Death of a friend or family member, - iii.
 Change in family structure (e.g. divorce, incarceration), - iv.
 Hospitalization, - v.
 Major illness of individual or family member, - vi.
-Change in level of care - vii.
-Incarceration, and - viii.
-Any event which may cause a disruption of normal life activities, based on a member's identified perspective, and need.
+Incarceration, and - vii.
+Any event which may cause a disruption of normal life activities. - 6.
+The Health home is responsible for maintaining the Treatment and Service Plan updates to meet the changing behavioral health needs for members.